moonbitlang/moonbit-course/course7/course_en.md

 ## Variables and Aliases

-In Moonbite, we can define temporary variables using `let mut`.
+In MoonBit, we can define temporary variables using `let mut`.
 The assignment operation itself is a command.
 Struct fields are immutable by default, but we can use `mut` to identify mutable fields, which are treated as references.

 ```moonbit
 struct Ref[T] { mut val : T }